BSA President

 Photo of Rachel Brooks.

-Professor Rachel Brooks is Associate Dean, Research and Innovation, in the Faculty of Arts and Social Sciences at the University of Surrey.
+Professor Rachel Brooks is Professor of Higher Education in the Department of Education and Fellow of Linacre College at the University of Oxford.

 Professor Brooks' term runs from January 2024 until December 2025.